5 Common Website Hacking Techniques to Protect Your Business From

 The hackers may attempt to steal data, keep files in your website, create a redirect to another website, use your website to attack other sites and more.

-There are three types of XSS hacks:
+There are three types of XSS attacks or hacking techniques:

 - Persistent: Malicious content comes from a target server